 Overall term: 2017 to 2019

 In 2010, the 18th amendment to Pakistan’s constitution transferred regulatory powers from the federal to the provincial level.
-By 2013, new local government systems having been re-established in the provinces of Khyber Pakhtunkhwa and Punjab, their newly elected representatives require support as they familiarise themselves with their tasks.
-In particular, they need to build their knowledge and understanding of local government affairs and learn how best to handle their roles and responsibilities.
-Existing rules and regulations need to be updated to reflect the new distribution of responsibilities between the provincial and local levels and between elected representatives and public officials.
+By 2013, new local government legislation was introduced in all four provinces and elections were held.
+The newly elected representatives required support to build their understanding of local government affairs.
+Existing rules and regulations also needed to be updated to reflect the new distribution of responsibilities between the provincial and local levels and between elected representatives and public officials.

-Building on the results of the Support to Good Governance Programme (SGGP) and Support to Development Planning (SDP) project, the LoGo programme advises its partners on ways of improving local government service delivery in Khyber Pakhtunkhwa and Punjab.
-Programme intervention centres on strengthening local governance, increasing subnational revenue and on improving state-citizen dialogue.
+Support to Local Governance Programme (LoGo) advises its Pakistani partners on improving local government service delivery in KP and Punjab.
+It aims at strengthening local governance, increasing subnational revenue and improving state-citizen dialogue.
 LoGo also provides dedicated support towards achieving the Sustainable Development Goals (SDGs).

-Using a multi-level and multi-stakeholder approach, the programme is supporting local government departments to perform and fulfil their functions in line with the Local Government Acts.
-Specifically, it is assisting them to revise existing rules and regulations and to review the consultative processes involved in formulating and implementing development plans and annual budgets.
-The programme also features tailor-made capacity building programmes for provincial and local administrations.
-This includes elected councillors and female councillors in particular.
+LoGo is supporting the local government departments to fulfil their functions in line with the Local Government Acts.
+It is assisting them to revise existing rules and regulations and to review the consultative processes involved in formulating and implementing development plans and annual budgets.
+It also offers customised training programmes for provincial and local administrations, including elected councillors, especially women.

-With its focus on improving tax collection and tax revenue, the programme is assisting the tax authorities in both provinces to develop and improve their administrative regulations and processes.
-It is also advising the tax authorities on ways of enhancing their organisational and institutional capacity.
+To enhance revenue generation, LoGo is assisting the tax authorities in both provinces to improve their administrative regulations and processes.
+It is also advising them on enhancing their organisational and institutional capacity.

-To make provincial and local administrations more accountable, the programme is working to improve dialogue between citizens and the state.
-This involves building organisational capacity at the Khyber Pakhtunkhwa and Punjab Information Commissions.
-Furthermore, besides piloting mechanisms designed to provide citizens with access to information, the programme is also creating platforms that will enable direct dialogue between decision-makers, citizens, media and civil society organisations.
+LoGo also works towards improving the dialogue between citizens and the state through building organisational capacity of the KP and Punjab Information Commissions.
+It is piloting mechanisms to provide citizens with access to information, as well as creating platforms to enable dialogue between different stakeholders.

-The programme’s implementing partners include local government departments and revenue authorities as well as excise and taxation departments, including the Khyber Pakhtunkhwa and Punjab Information Commissions.
+LoGo’s implementing partners include local government departments and revenue authorities as well as excise and taxation departments, the KP and Punjab Information Commissions and private sector entities.